Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Press any key to continue.
 This will close the Command Prompt window.

-1. In Microsoft Defender portal in your browser.
+1. In the Microsoft Defender portal in your browser.

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.

-1. On Onboarding page, under the section "2.
+1. On the Onboarding page, under the section "2.
 Run a detection test", copy the detection test script by selecting the **Copy** button.

-1. In the windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.
+1. In the Windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.

 1. Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it.